Autoscaler/autoscaler/autoscale-source-kubernetes/README.md

  - maximumInstances: the absolute upper ceiling for number of instances of a service.
 Minimum 1.
- - metric: the Kubernetes metadata label that will identify deployments to scale.
+ - metric: the Kubernetes metadata `autoscale.metric` label value that will identify deployments to scale.
 Must not be null and must not be empty.
  - namespaces: the Kubernetes namespaces, comma separated, which contains the target deployments.
  Must not be null and must not be empty.